 One cool thing about being a late bloomer in life is that you learn to appreciate the power of time.

 Bad things happen quickly.
 Good things tend to take a while.
 When you understand this, you feel confident when something takes time to develop.
 In fact, you come to completely distrust anything that comes quickly and easily.

-One reason that people get angry is because things don’t happen quickly enough.
+One reason that people get angry is that things don’t happen quickly enough.
 Many people tell me they feel anxious when they think something is about to happen.
 I look at time gaps between action to be an opportunity for rest, relaxation, recharge, and planning my next move.

 Most importantly, I know that the more time I have, the better I can prepare for anything–expected or unexpected.
-In this way, I’ve taken something which gives many people a negative experience and turned into one of my greatest strengths.
+In this way, I’ve taken something which gives many people a negative experience and turned it into one of my greatest strengths.

 This is related to gratitude but on a micro-scale.

 I’m happy for my pets the same way I am for the people I love.
 I’m happy that I can have a fresh cup of coffee the same way I’m happy for a home-cooked holiday meal.
 I feel the same level of happiness when I help a kid understand math that I feel when I learn a new skill myself.

 I find happiness in all things.

 Not only do all things make my life happy, but they all do so equally.
 I don’t say this for exaggeration, hyperbole, or poetic effect.
 I feel overwhelming happiness for everything in my life.

 I don’t feel sad or depressed when things leave me.
 I simply shift my focus to something else wonderful about my life.
 Since I’m always building with my growth-based mindset and I’m patient enough to wait for good things to happen, I have plenty to be happy about.